lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session12_see.md

 ## Learning Objectives

-1. Describe what your team has learned and prioritzed throughout the *MTL* 12-session program.
+1. Describe what your team has learned throughout the *MTL* 12-session program.

-2. Test how your team's plan aligns with your team's shared vision.
+2. Test out with each other how your new practice decisions based on systems thinking align with your team’s shared vision.

-3. Apply decisions that your team has prioritized to implement in the clinic.
+3. Apply the new decisions that your team has prioritized.

 # In-session Exercise: *MTL* graduation and post-*MTL* plan (30 minutes)